How to Check The Essentiality Of A Standard Essential Patent?

 A study conducted by Cyber Creative Institute revealed that only 56% of the patents declared as SEP by ETSI are essential.
-The chart below depicts the ratio of actual standard essential patents to the total patents declared as essential for LTE Standard (essentiality ratio) by prominent telecommunication companies.
-The data includes both granted patents and patent applications.
+The chart below depicts the ratio of actual standard essential patents to the total number of patents declared as essential for LTE Standard (essentiality ratio) by prominent telecommunication companies.
+The data includes both patents as well as patent applications.

-Since the Standard setting organizations (SSO) don’t decide the essentiality of patents, these disputes usually go to trial where a court decides whether a patent is essential or not.
-Further, in most of the cases, hundred of patents are grouped together and a licensee doesn’t check essentiality of each patent present in the portfolio.
-This leads him to pay a licensing fee way higher than the appropriate value of a portfolio.
+Since the Standard Setting Organizations (SSO) don’t decide the essentiality of patents, these disputes usually go to trial where a court decides whether a patent is essential or not.
+Further, in most of the cases, hundreds of patents are grouped together and a licensee doesn’t check the essentiality of each patent present in the portfolio.
+This leads them to pay a licensing fee way higher than the appropriate value of a portfolio.

 What is the Solution?

 You can negate such instances and can save yourself millions.
 How?